Cuban Americans: Assimilation

 Many Cuban Americans have assimilated themselves into the American culture, which includes Cuban influences.

-More recently, there has been substantial growth of new Cuban American communities in places like Louisville, Kentucky, the Research Triangle area of North Carolina, Katy, Texas, and Downey, California; the latter city now has the second-highest percentage of Cubans and Cuban Americans in the Western United States at 1.96% of the population.
+More recently, there has been growth of new Cuban American communities in places like Louisville, Kentucky, the Research Triangle area of North Carolina, Katy, Texas, and Downey, California; the latter city now has the second-highest percentage of Cubans and Cuban Americans in the Western United States at 1.96% of the population.

 Cuban Americans have been very successful in establishing businesses and developing political clout in Miami.
 Cuban Americans have also contributed to and participated in many areas of American life including academia, business, acting, politics, and literature.

 In the last 15 years, due to the growth of interest around the world for genealogy, Cuban genealogy has become a major interest for Cuban Americans and a growing segment in the family research industry.
 This has complemented assimilation by preserving Cuban and colonial roots, while also adopting American culture and values.